serhiichuk/vue-cli-plugin-clm-helper/README.md

 Each [`slide-component`](#slide-component) already has appropriate imported text data in `data` key.

-The text data file must have the same path as slide-component, except for the name of the first folder (`data/` instead `slides/`).
+The text data file must have the same path as slide-component.

 **Also, for convenience, each slide-component have computed property `t`.**